-The equipment you use for red fishing depends on where you are and, of course, personal preference.
+The equipment you use for red fishing depends on where you are and, of course, your personal preference.
 In remote areas where you have time to finesse the fish ashore, lighter rods with eight to twelve-pound line is fine.
 But in the combat fishing zones of Southcentral, heavier gear is in order.
 When you're standing shoulder-to-shoulder with other anglers on the Kenai or the Russian River, you don't have the luxury of playing with your food.
 Hook the fish solidly and get it to shore as soon as possible, or you risk tangling with other fishermen.
 In these situations, a medium-heavy action spinning rod around 7 1/2' to 8 1/2' in length, with plenty of backbone is a good choice, with a medium-sized spinning reel outfitted with new 20-lb. monofilament.

-Some experienced sockeye anglers prefer a level-wind bait caster rig; the line runs straight off the spool, which allows powerful fish to run more easily without creating friction at the reel, which can result in broken line.
+Some experienced sockeye anglers prefer a level-wind bait caster rig; the line runs straight off the spool, which allows powerful fish to run more easily without creating friction at the reel, which can result in a broken line.
 Choose a medium-heavy action for your rod.

 There are several ways to rig for reds.
-The simplest is to crimp a couple of split shot on your line, about 24" above your hook.
+The simplest is to crimp a couple of split shots on your line, about 24" above your hook.
 Tie a #2 coho fly at the terminal end, using a perfection loop; this knot gives you two passes of line through the hook eye, which gives you an advantage by reducing line wear as your offering bounces along the bottom.
 Adjust the quantity of split shot and the distance from the fly, so you can feel the sinkers just tapping the bottom now and then.
 This puts your fly in the strike zone for the majority of reds, which migrate upstream, just off the bottom.

 Neophyte sockeye anglers love to talk about which color of coho fly is best for what conditions, but experienced fishermen know that most of the time it makes little difference.
-In most situations a sparsely-tied fly is best, as is a fly tied on a ring-eyed shank (as opposed to a turned-up or turned-down eye).
+In most situations, a sparsely-tied fly is best, as is a fly tied on a ring-eyed shank (as opposed to a turned-up or turned-down eye).
 This is because the ring eye, with its straight pull, gives you a much better chance of a solid hook-set than the turned-down eye, which pulls the front of the fly down, and the turned-up eye, which pulls the front of the fly up when the hook is set.

 The tackle needs for red fishing are quite simple.
 Here's a list:

 If possible, avoid cotton clothing.
-Sweatshirts, tee shirts, jeans and the like retain water when wet, and even in the summertime in Alaska you can get soaked.
+Sweatshirts, tee shirts, jeans, and the like retain water when wet, and even in the summertime in Alaska, you can get soaked.
 You're much better off with synthetics in every layer from the skin out.
 Wear an insulating layer of light-weight thermal underwear, topped with synthetic pants and a synthetic shirt of some kind.
 Under-armor is a good brand for thermals, and The North Face makes some great outerwear.

 Rain gear is essential.
-On road-based trips you can get by with cheaper raingear, but be aware that it may not last long.
+On road-based trips, you can get by with cheaper raingear, but be aware that it may not last long.
 Serious anglers are better off with Helly Hansen Impertech, or any of several breathable brands that wick away perspiration.